TheCompletionsGroup/TCTUserManual/manuscript/DocFields.md

 {#Documents}
 #Set up Documents to Auto-Populate Fields

-You can create fields to auto-populate documents with appropriate data (ex.
-System, Subsystem, Tag, etc.).
+You can create fields to auto-populate documents with appropriate data, for example, System, Subsystem, or Tag.

 Fields are indicated with double curly braces, for example, **{{fieldname}}**, without spaces.
 Recognized fields will be replaced with the appropriate data.

 ![Sample fields in a check sheet](images\fieldexamples.png)